 - the outside work could be perceived to be performed by or on behalf of the University.

 - The staff member will notify his or her supervisor of any regular outside work prior to commencing such work.
-The supervisor and the staff member will discuss and identify any potential conflicts arising from 2 above.
-Where the supervisor concludes that the nature of the outside work falls into any of these categories, he or she will advise the staff member, in writing, of the nature of the conflict(s), the impact on the work area which would be unacceptable, the steps the staff member must take to minimise conflict, and a caution that the conflict jeopardises his or her employment with the University.
+The supervisor and the staff member will discuss and identify any potential conflicts arising from clause 1 above.
+Where the supervisor concludes that the nature of the outside work falls into any of these categories, they will advise the staff member, in writing, of the nature of the conflict(s), the impact on the work area which would be unacceptable, the steps the staff member must take to minimise conflict, and a caution that the conflict jeopardises employment with the University.
 Work may not commence until the supervisor indicates in writing that arrangements for the outside work are satisfactory to the University.

-- The supervisor can review the arrangements at any time and, where appropriate, revoke his or her approval.
-Without limiting the generality of the circumstance, likely instances would be where the requirements of the work area change, or where the supervisor believes that the outside work is having an adverse affect on the staff member's University work.
+- A supervisor can review the arrangements at any time and, where appropriate, revoke their approval.
+Without limiting the generality of the circumstance, likely instances would be where the requirements of the work area change, or where the supervisor believes that the outside work is having an adverse effect on the staff member's University work.
 It is expected that where approval to engage in outside work is withdrawn, the staff member will be fully informed of the reasons and the supervisor will ensure that the staff member has a reasonable period in which to cease the outside work.

-- Where the staff member does not comply with the directions in 3 above, his or her actions will be construed as serious misconduct and the relevant procedures will be invoked.
-Similarly, a staff member's failure to notify the supervisor that he or she is engaging in regular outside work may be deemed serious misconduct.
+- Where the staff member does not comply with the directions in 3 above, their actions will be construed as serious misconduct and the relevant procedures will be invoked.
+Similarly, a staff member's failure to notify the supervisor that they are is engaging in regular outside work may be deemed serious misconduct.

 Approvals and other documents

-- All documents associated with the outside work will be placed on the staff member's Personal file.
-Guidance on accessing Personal files can be found here.
+- All documents associated with the outside work will be placed on the staff member's ERMS file.

 |Printable version (PDF)|